 I love having some fresh greenery in pots to decorate my porches during the holidays.
-They are a simple and classic way to decorate, and the smell of real pine just adds to their charm.
+Making your own holiday porch pots with fresh greenery is a simple and classic way to decorate, and the smell of real pine just adds to their charm.

 At the end of January, when the pot was looking kind of dried out and tired, I decided to pluck out and save all the embellishments and the pot, too.
-I just threw away the now-brown pine branches, and tucked the rest of the pieces away in the garage.
+I just threw away the then-brown pine branches and tucked the rest of the pieces away in the garage.

 Make your own pot at a local garden center…

 Then, this year, I saw on Facebook that a garden center right near our house (Ted Lare for those of you who are local) was advertising a “make your own porch pot” session on a Saturday in mid-November.